SlimeVR/SlimeVR-Docs-Site/src/misc/Compatibility.md

 # SlimeVR Compatibility

-We get a lot of questions about hardware compatibility.
-So we compiled a list of devices and software we know to be compatible.
+We get a lot of questions about hardware compatibility, so we compiled a list of devices and software we know to be compatible.
-If your hardware is not on the list there is a good chance it might still be compatible, but it would be wise to check in with our [Discord](https://discord.gg/SlimeVR).
+If your hardware is not on the list, there is a good chance it may still be compatible, but we recommend checking with our [Discord](https://discord.gg/SlimeVR).

-# Compatible Headsets By Brand
+# Compatible Headsets by Brand

 ### Oculus